-Precinct 1 - Yarra Bend will build on its role as a destination for a mix of light manufacturing, restricted retail, creative uses and offices.
+Precinct 1 - Yarra Bend will build on its role as a destination for a mix of light manufacturing, restricted retail, creative uses, offices and potentially emerging commercial uses.

-New, high quality office and high tech office warehouse buildings are expected.
 A moderate extent of denser more diverse housing will benefit from proximity to parkland, and will increase the levels of business activity in the precinct.

-Precinct 2 - Station Street will strengthen its role as a destination for restricted retail, offices, low-impact manufacturing and potentially creative and residential uses to make use of the high exposure on Heidelberg Road (and its intersection with Station Street) in an inner urban location.
+Precinct 2 - Station Street will strengthen its role as a destination for restricted retail, offices, lowimpact manufacturing and potentially creative and residential uses to make use of the high exposure on Heidelberg Road (and its intersection with Station Street) in an inner urban location.

-Precinct 3 - Heidelberg Road Neighbourhood Activity Centre

-will strengthen its role as a local mixed-use neighbourhood centre that provides new employment options, offers services and retail options for the community.
-Denser and more diverse housing provision will concentrate at the APM with more moderate built form outcomes at areas to the east and west.
+Precinct 3 - Heidelberg Road Neighbourhood Activity Centre will strengthen its role as a local mixed-use neighbourhood centre that provides new employment options, offers services and retail options for the community.
+Denser and more diverse housing provision will concentrate at the APM with more moderate built form outcomes at the surrounding areas to the east and west.